 The authorities have built 50 ponds in addition to the 25 already existing for immersion of idols.

-The Telangana High Court on Thursday directed authorities not to allow immersion of Ganesh idols made of Plaster of Paris in the Hussain Sagar lake here.
+Telangana High Court on September 9, 2021 directed the state government not to allow immersion of Ganesh idols made of PoP in Hussain Sagar Lake and other lakes in and around Hyderabad.

 On a petition filed by the state government, the High Court refused to modify its order.
 The state government subsequently filed an appeal in the Supreme Court.
 The apex court allowed immersion of PoP idols for one last time.

 The court directed the government to permit immersion of PoP Ganesh idols in baby ponds constructed by the GHMC or separate areas/ponds which do not result in the spread of pollution into the main water body.

 The state government has also taken steps to promote environment-friendly Ganesh idols.
 It will distribute a total of six lakh idols made of clay this year.

 Minister for animal husbandry T. Srinivas Yadav said Greater Hyderabad Municipal Corporation (GHMC) alone will distribute four lakh idols made of clay.
 Telangana State Pollution Control Board (TSPCB) and Hyderabad Metropolitan Development Authority (HMDA) will distribute one lakh idols each.